 The National Institute of Allergy and Infectious Diseases

 The National Institute of Allergy and Infectious Diseases conducts research in allergic asthma and infections, such influenza.
-The NAIAD funded the National Inner City Asthma Study, which determined that control of indoor allergens improved asthma control in children living in cities across the U.S.
+The NIAID funded the National Inner City Asthma Study, which determined that control of indoor allergens improved asthma control in children living in cities across the U.S.

 National Jewish Medical and Research Center